On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Introduction

 Our work is supported by a code repository that is available here:

-We consider this repository a project that is built on top of the LMFDB which we forked and are making use of in our work, all of which is contained in the \texttt{ants\_xvii} folder.
+We consider this repository a project that is built on top of the LMFDB, which we forked and are making use of in our work, all of which is contained in the \texttt{ants\_xvii} folder.
 See the \texttt{README.md} at the top level of the repository for instructions on how to use the code to verify the claims made in this paper.
 Our algorithms are written in SageMath \cite{sagemath}. \textbf{All file paths in this paper will be relative to the \texttt{ants\_xvii} directory of the above repository.}

+\textbf{Computing Environment.} All computations reported here were carried out on a single laptop: an Apple MacBook Pro with an Apple~M1~Pro processor (eight CPU cores) and 16~GB of unified memory, running macOS~26.4.1.
+The implementation uses SageMath~10.7, which bundles Python~3.13.3.
+Algorithm~1, executed against the full LMFDB elliptic-curve database at $N < 500{,}000$ (3{,}064{,}705 curves), runs to completion in 12~minutes and 26~seconds on this machine.

-\ack{ We are grateful to Shuai Zhai for answering our queries regarding the curves listed in \cite[Example~1]{burungale2024zeta}.
+\ack{ We thank the anonymous referees for their valuable comments and for suggesting recent work that led to improvements in Algorithm~1 as well as the exposition in general.
+We are grateful to Shuai Zhai for answering our questions regarding the curves listed in \cite[Example~1]{burungale2024zeta}.
 We also thank Kannan Soundararajan for proposing the question of studying the empirical distribution of \( \lvert \Sha(E_d) \rvert \).
 We further thank Ashay Burungale, Chris Skinner, Ye Tian, and Xin Wan for answering our questions regarding their results.
 We would also like to thank Jaclyn Lang for helpful discussions. }